 7. Upon receiving the call, Emma immediately goes to the school to pick up Lily.
-Emma's AI agent invokes positioning services for both Emma's phone and Lily's watch and also invokes sensing services to sense the surroundings of Emma's phone from the network.
-The network calculates and exposes the positioning results of Emma's phone and Lily's watch and the sensing results of the surroundings to Emma's AI agent.
+The 6G network establishes a data path between Emma's AI agent and Lily's AI agent.
+The data between Lily's AI agent and Emma's AI agent can be transferred through the 6G network.
+Emma's AI agent sends a location request to Lily's AI agent via the established data path.
+The request from Emma's AI agent triggers Lily's AI agent to invoke positioning service.
+Emma's AI agent also invokes positioning services and sensing services to sense the surroundings of Emma's phone.
+The network calculates and exposes the Emma's positioning results and the sensing results to Emma's AI agent, and Lily's positioning results to Lily's AI agent.
+Lily sends the positioning results via the data path to Emma's AI agent.

-8. Based on the results received from the network, Emma's AI agent generates the optimal route for Emma to reach Lily.
-Every 5 minutes, Lily's AI agent updates Emma's phone with Lily's latest health metrics through the network.
+8. Based on the positioning and sensing results received from the network and the Lily's data received from the data path, Emma's AI agent generates the optimal route for Emma to reach Lily.
+Every 5 minutes, Lily's AI agent updates Emma's phone with Lily's latest health metrics and positioning results through the data path via the 6G network.
 Following the navigation plan generated by the Emma's AI agent, Emma successfully retrieves Lily and drives her to the hospital.